YinLiLin/KAML/README.md

 ## INPUT
 ### Phenotype file
-The files must contain a header row.
+The file must contain a header row.
 Missing values should be denoted by NA, which will be treated as candidates.
-However, if a phenotype takes only values 0, 1(or only two levels), then `KAML` consider it to be a case-control trait.
+Notice that only numeric values are allowed and characters will not be recognized.
+However, if a phenotype takes only values 0, 1(or only two levels), then `KAML` would consider it to be a case-control trait, and the predicted value could be directly interpreted as the probability of being a case. <br>
 When a phenotype file contains more than one phenotype, users should specify which to analyse using the option "pheno=X".

 > `mouse.Pheno.txt`